sr9dc/DS_Systems_Project_2/README.md

 As you can see, the values are being inputted correctly.
 The [python script](https://github.com/sr9dc/DS_Systems_Project_2/blob/master/app/main.py) ensures that the code execution halts at the **60** minute mark.

+The actual data outputted from the database is in the [.csv file](https://github.com/sr9dc/DS_Systems_Project_2/blob/master/app/DS3002_Project2.csv) in the repository.
+Also attached is the [console html file](https://github.com/sr9dc/DS_Systems_Project_2/blob/master/app/Console.html), which can be viewed to compare your run.

 <!-- Analysis -->
 ## Analysis